For further information, you can download our latest leaflet (5MB - 4 pages A5 on A4 folded) and Christmas 2020 letter.

-Working alongside FoSL is Flamstead Heritage Group, a task force with a specific fixed-term goal of raising the huge sums required for the one-off repair of the roof and related activities.
-FoSL has a longer term remit but we are working closely with the Heritage Group to save St Leonard’s from closure.
-The church will have to close if the funds are not found and 900 years of our heritage will be lost forever.
+Working alongside FoSL is Flamstead Heritage Group, a task force with a specific fixed-term goal of raising the huge sums required for the one-off repair of the nave roof and related activities.
+FoSL has a longer term remit but we have worked closely with the Heritage Group to save St Leonard’s from closure.
+Thanks to their efforts and the support of many generous supporters, the church has now been saved and 900 years of our tradition preserved.

 We are not involved in religious matters nor the day-to-day running or church activities, which are the responsibility of the clergy and the Parochial Church Council (PCC).
 The PCC has overall responsibility for the church building.